 A safety concern due to a car not being able to properly see the signs

-Street Signs
+Street signage

-Wrong street names
+Missing street name signs

-Installed incorrectly
+Signage incorrectly identifying streets

+Non-compliant installation

 A safety concern due to Emergency Services not being able to properly identify locations

-Grading issues from the as-graded Master Drainage Plan
+Grading issues from the As-graded Master Drainage Plan

-Standing water still occurring as a result of high and low points
+Standing water still occurring as a result of improper grading

-Lot numbers on the MDP do not match the lot numbers on the Plat
+Lot numbers on the MDP do not match the lot numbers on the recorded Plat

-The plat is recorded so it is correct
+In addition to the items listed above, the following is a list of items required to be completed, inspected, and approved, prior to the issuance of a Certificate of Substantial Completion for the remainder of the plat.

-In order to issue Substantial completion of the entire plat, Storm line E must be approved and an as-graded master drainage plan for those lots approved (in addition to the items above).
+Storm line E must be approved

+An As-graded Master Drainage plan for those lots must be approved

-Please keep in mind these are all items to satisfy Substantial Completion.
-With the Certificate of Substantial completion you will receive a ‘punch list’ of items to complete prior to Final Acceptance.
+These are the items necessary to satisfy the requirements to obtain a Certificate of Substantial Completion.
+With the Certificate of Substantial Completion a ‘punch list’ of additional items to complete prior to Final Acceptance will be issued.